 A threat multiplier

-The report concludes that climate change is indeed a threat to America’s national security, and key to that finding is the conclusion that global warming is a “threat multiplier” for instability in some of the most volatile regions of the world, and that such volatility will reach even the most stable regions due to the tensions caused by climate change.
+The report concludes that climate change is indeed a threat to America’s national security, and the key to that finding is the conclusion that global warming is a “threat multiplier” for instability in some of the most volatile regions of the world and that such volatility will reach even the most stable regions due to the tensions caused by climate change.